MicrosoftDocs/dynamics-365-project-operations/articles/environment/admin-trials.md

 4. Select the respective Microsoft Dataverse URL and the Finance and Operations apps URLs to validate the deployment.

-## Configuring Dual Write
+## Configuring dual-write
-1. To confgure security roles for Dual Write, see [Update security settings on Project Operations in Dataverse](https://docs.microsoft.com/en-us/dynamics365/project-operations/environment/resource-provision-new-environment)
+- To confgure security roles for dual-write, see [Update security settings on Project Operations in Dataverse](resource-provision-new-environment.md)
-2. To configure Dual Wrtite Maps, see [Run Project Operations Dual Write Maps](https://docs.microsoft.com/en-us/dynamics365/project-operations/environment/resource-provision-new-environment#run-project-operations-dual-write-maps)
+- To configure dual-write maps, see [Run Project Operations dual-write maps](resource-provision-new-environment.md#run-project-operations-dual-write-maps)

 ## Assign licenses